Joy-Division/tools-mgs/README.md

 Tool to unpack MGS1 STAGE.DIR, supports dictionaries.
 See dat-extract_enc for naming convention.

 ## txp-convert
-Converts txp textures found in the psp games to png.
+Converts txp textures found in the PSP games to PNG.

 # Other code included